Brief answers are provided here; more information is available by clicking on each question.

 Is there a minimum GPA required for admission?

 Generally speaking, a cumulative undergraduate GPA of 3.0 is required.
 However, there are many ways we evaluate candidates.
-If your overall undergraduate GPA is under 3.0 equivalency for a semester system, we do still encourage you to apply.
-Candidates who do not meet the minimum GPA of 3.0 will be contacted by the Admissions office to complete the “Request for Exception to the GPA Requirement Form" once they have applied, along with an accompanying statement, to add as a component in the review and evaluation of your application.
+If your overall undergraduate GPA is under 3.0 or equivalent for a semester system, we still encourage you to apply.
+If you don't meet the minimum GPA of 3.0, a representative from our admission team will reach out to you so you can complete a special form and add an accompanying statement to your application, which will be reviewed together.

-- Those enrolled in online courses attend online synchronously within similar course timing schedules.
+• Those enrolled in the online program attend classes synchronously, within similar course timing schedules.

-- The first course in the program is in Summer Session II, which typically begins in the first week of July (or last week in June).
+• The first course in the program is offered in Summer Session II, which typically begins in the last week in June.

-- 1200 hour internship experiences in Year 3 are typically fives days per week.
+• 1,200 hour internship experiences in Year 3 are typically five days per week.

 What is the difference between the online program and the on-campus program?